-I am a Masters student in the Computer Science department at Stanford University, as well as a research assistant in the Bejerano Lab.
+I am a PhD candidate in the Computer Science department at Stanford University.
 My interests include a wide variety of topics at the intersection of computer science, biology, and medicine, such as rare genetic variation, the heritability of complex disease, and regulatory genomics.

 In 2016, I received a B.S. in Computer Science, with honors, from Stanford University.
 Before my work in genomics, I worked as a production assistant at Four Directions Productions.
 I also worked as a software engineer for the Python Software Foundation, Yahoo!
 Research - Latin America, and Facebook.

 In the Curtis Lab, I studied a subtype of breast cancer using next-generation sequencing technologies.
 This included a wide variety of methods, such as whole-genome sequencing, copy number assays, and RNA-seq.

 In the Bejerano Lab, I worked on tools which help research scientists and clinical geneticists diagnose patients with rare genetic diseases.
 Oftentimes, doctors cannot properly diagnose a child with rare genetic defects.
 Therefore, the doctor will sequence the protein-coding portion of the child's DNA to see if the patient harbors any known disease-causing mutations.
 If the child does not carry a known disease-causing mutation, the clinician must examine a list of 300 to 500 variants which might be causing the disease.
 During my time in the Bejerano Lab, I worked on tools which help to reduce this list of uncertain variants.